 With the very important caveat that studies do not reveal how a specific person will respond to any particular diabetes drug, our evaluation leads to the following overall conclusions:

-Taking 2 diabetes drugs can have a positive additive effect on reducing HbA1c.
+Taking two or more diabetes drugs can have a positive additive effect on reducing HbA1c.
 This is a net plus for people whose blood glucose is not well controlled by taking just one drug.
-The downside is that taking 2 drugs poses a higher risk of side effects.
+The downside is that taking multiple drugs poses a higher risk of side effects.
 Taking lower doses of each drug can reduce that risk.

 The diabetes drugs have distinctly different “safety profiles.”
-Less is known about the safety of newer medications.
 This factor may be one of the primary drivers of your and your doctor’s decision for initial and ongoing treatment.
+There is also evidence that taking into account a person’s sex and BMI (body mass index) can help health care providers provide the diabetes medications likely to be most effective while minimizing side effects.

 Minor but annoying side effects may also play a role in your and your doctor’s choice of a diabetes medicine or medicines.
-For example, gastrointestinal side effects — including bloating, gas, nausea, vomiting and diarrhea — are very frequent with acarbose and glucagon-like peptide-1 receptor agonists.
-They occur less with metformin.
+For example, gastrointestinal side effects — including bloating, gas, nausea, vomiting and diarrhea — are very common with acarbose and GLP-1 receptor agonists.
+They occur less often with metformin.

 Many Americans have blood sugar levels above normal, but less than the level that warrants a diagnosis of type 2 diabetes.
-The most recent estimate from the CDC (Centers for Disease Control and Prevention) indicates that 34% of adults 20 and older — 84 million people — have blood glucose levels in this “pre-diabetes” or “borderline diabetes” range.
+The most recent estimate from the CDC (Centers for Disease Control and Prevention) indicates that 34.5% of adults 18 and older — 88 million people — have blood glucose levels in this “prediabetes” or “borderline diabetes” range.

-This has led doctors to intensify efforts to identify and treat people with pre-diabetes.
-But most doctors agree, and research backs them up, that dietary and lifestyle changes — with the main goal being losing weight — can be very effective at keeping pre-diabetes under control, and before any medication needs to be prescribed.
+This has led doctors to intensify efforts to identify and treat people with prediabetes. ost doctors agree, and research backs them up, that dietary and lifestyle changes — with the main goal being losing weight — can be very effective at keeping prediabetes under control, and before any medication needs to be prescribed.